 If they’re not sure what’s causing your itchy anus, they may refer you for an internal examination of your bottom, such as a colonoscopy.

-See your GP urgently if you’re bleeding from your bottom, have bloody diarrhoea or a discharge of pus as well as an itchy bottom.
+See your GP urgently if you’re bleeding from your bottom, have bloody diarrhoea or a discharge of pus, as well as an itchy anus.

 In most cases, you won’t need medical treatment for an itchy anus.
-Things you can do to treat and prevent an itchy bottom include:
+Things you can do to treat and prevent an itchy anus include:

 If these don’t work, your GP may recommend: